VilniusTechnology/symfony-facade/readme.md

 If you got a list of symfonys services, congrats.
 Now You can move to symfonys bundle instalations on Laravel 5.1 tutorial.

-Follow this exaple tutorial [ ... ] to get know, how precisely install symfonys bundles.
+Follow this example tutorial [tutorial](docs/fos.md) to get know, how precisely install Symfony2 bundles, with default configuration

 Customizable configuration